 1. An Education

-I started looking for a job in June because I was hell bent on taking the summer vacation for myself to rest bum and just waste the days away.
-In the months of April and May I did zero job hunting and when June rolled around and it was time for me to look for a job, I realized that I was actually so afraid to start the process of applying, interviewing, and the most gut wrenching part of it all-waiting for a response.
-For a while, I was so scared of going through the motions of looking for a job that I found myself not doing anything at all because I was so crippled by my fear to even start.
+I started looking for a job in June because I was hell bent on taking the summer vacation to rest bum and just waste the days away.
+In the months of April and May I did zero job hunting so when June rolled around and it was actually time for me to look for a job, I realized that I was actually so afraid to start the process of applying, interviewing, and the most gut wrenching part of it all-waiting for a response.
+For a while, I was so scared of going through the motions of job hunting that I found myself not doing anything at all because I was so crippled by my fear to even start.
 But then one night, while I was still in that “scared to find a job” slump, I found myself watching An Educationand this line from the movie just spoke to me and told me as it was.
 It’s not hard understand: If you don’t do anything, nothing happens.
 Plain and simple.

 2. The Art of Getting By